pi-base/data/README.md

 If a property is named "locally `P`", then that means that every point in the space has a neighborhood base satisfying P for every member of the base.
 On the other hand, some authors define "locally `P`" to mean there is a single neighborhood satisfying `P` for each point.
 These definitions are occasionally equivalent (e.g. locally metrizible), but are not equivalent in general (e.g. locally compact).
 See [this issue](https://github.com/pi-base/data/issues/42) for discussion.

-Use "strongly locally P" when there's a basis of P neighborhoods, "weakly locally P" when there's a single P neighborhood, and "locally P" exactly when those notions are equivalent.
+Use "locally P" when there's a basis of P neighborhoods, and (when not equivalent) use "weakly locally P" when there's a single P neighborhood.